cubter/event_observer/Readme.md

 The structure is as follows:
 - `list`s \<scientific name: coordinates\> (coord. are pasted together as a string)
 - `list`s \<scientific name: dateTimes\> (dates & time are pasted together as a string)
-- `hash`es \<vernacularName: scientificName\>
+- `hash`es \<vernacular name: scientific name\>
 - `sorted set`s \<year: number of observations\>

 Redis lists are linked lists, so inserting a new element takes O(1) time.
 This is a desired DS for storing coordinates, dates & times in the sense of insertion optimisation, but this also makes retrieving specific values impossible.
-It means, if the user filters the dates, I've to apply filtering in R.

 As one may see, if the user selects a vernacular name, we firstly have to extract the corresp. scientific name from the hash.
 Only then can we obtain the events' data.
-There's an obvious drawback of this approach: I've to address the DB twice.
-That essentially means 2x RTTs and 2x read operations.
+There's an obvious drawback of this approach: I've to address the DB twice, which essentially means 2x RTTs and 2x read operations.
 On the flip side is an optimised storage, which was my primary motivation.

 #### Why Redis, why not SQL or read directly from file?
-Well, it would be inefficient to read even a 2GB file every time the app is loaded.
-Besides, constructing indexes, even considering that environments are faster than named lists, does take a lot of time.
+Well, it would be inefficient to read even a 2 GB file every time the app is loaded.
+Constructing indexes, even considering that environments are faster than named lists, does take a lot of time, and without them the search would be rel. inefficient.
 Of course, I could store the constructed indexes on disk, but that'd still be slower.

 I could basically use any RDBMS, but I didn't see the need to.
-Redis is relatively fast, the data required by the app are not huge, and the business requirements, I.M.O., fit well into usage of a key-value store.
+Redis is relatively fast, the data required by the app are not huge, and the business requirements, IMO, fit well into usage of a key-value store.
 But it's also a matter of choice :).
-The only drawback is that I can not pass the filtering of dates to Redis, and I've got to do it in the code, having prior transformed extracted strings to `double`s.
+The only drawback is that I can not pass the filtering of dates to Redis, and I've got to do it in the code, having prior transformed extracted date strings to `double`s.
 But again, it's performance vs storage efficiency.

 ## Extra assignments